d3x0r/STFRPhysics/whitepaper.md

 Because `cos(x)=cos(-x)` the absolute value in the `cos()` expression is unneeded.
 Because `B/sqrt(B*B)` keeps the sign, the sign lost in the `sin(|B|/2)` is restored, so the abosolute value isn't needed there either.
-And, because B has a single dimension, this looks like it's equivalent to... so if this was assumed as the conversion, all of this would work for a single dimensional vector as B.
+And, because B has a single dimension, this looks like it's equivalent to...

 ```
     exp( A+Bε ) = exp(A) * cos(B/2) + exp(A) * sin(B/2)i
 ```

+This is exactly (the only) form of this equation known; the previous version with absolute values is never presented.

 Note, for programmatic purposes, unless you are actually adding relative radiuses also, the real part can be kept unscaled.